gbmhunter/blog/content/electronics/circuit-design/power-management/_index.md

 For it to work, you need to have a single device downstream of the battery which has a shutdown function.
 Linear regulators are great for this.
 The image below shows the suicide switch logic to disconnect the load from the battery, until the USB is plugged in.

-{{< figure src="/images/2011/09/circuit-schematic-suicide-switch-with-usb-powered-lipo-charger.png" width="1331px" caption="A circuit schematic of a 'suicide switch' powered from a USB port."  >}}
+{{< img src="circuit-schematic-suicide-switch-with-usb-powered-lipo-charger.png" width="1331px" caption="A circuit schematic of a 'suicide switch' powered from a USB port."  >}}

-The microcontroller disconnects the load (which includes itself) by pulling the SHUTDOWN pin low until the RC circuit discharges (about 4s).
+The microcontroller disconnects the load (which includes itself) by pulling the `SHUTDOWN` pin low until the RC circuit discharges (about 4s).
 The only load on the battery is the shutdown current on the linear regulator, which is very low.
 As soon as the USB is plugged in, SHUTDOWN once again goes high, which enables the load, turns the microcontroller on, which takes over control of pulling the line high until such a time to disconnect again.

 ## UVLO (Under-voltage Lockout)